Top 15 Wonder Benefits of Eating Cloves (Syzygium aromaticum)

 What is a clove?

-Clove is one of the important spices, used to enhance the flavor of dishes, cookies, cakes, and beverages.
-Besides, enriching flavor, it has great benefits and medicinal uses viz. digestion, oral health, diabetes, liver health, bone health, etc. It is native to Maluki Islands, Indonesia.
-But, now found throughout the world.
+Clove is one of the essential spices used to enhance the flavour of dishes, cookies, cakes, and beverages.
+Besides enriching flavour, it has excellent benefits and medicinal uses, viz. digestion, oral health, diabetes, liver health, bone health, etc. It is native to the Maluku Islands, Indonesia.
+But now found throughout the world.
 In the manufacturing world, it is used as toothpaste, soaps, perfumes, cosmetics, and cigarettes.

 Cloves uses and benefits

-It has some important nutrients like vitamins, minerals, fiber, and other macro & micronutrients.
+It has essential nutrients like vitamins, minerals, fibre, and other macro & micronutrients.
 It is enriched with Eugenol, a brilliant phytochemical.
 Two grams of clove has the following nutritional value.

 • Calories:21